rijovt/scoreapp_old/README.md

 - composer install

-- Save the .env.example file inside the todoapp folder as .env
+- Save the .env.example file inside the scoreapp folder as .env

 - Create a database and update the credentials as same in the .env file.

-- Run the following commands from the terminal todoapp directory :
+- Run the following commands from the terminal scoreapp directory :

     php artisan migrate